OUTPATIENT US Clinical Experience

 Please note that you will also be asked to give a presentation at the end of the rotation.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in family medicine.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in family medicine.

 How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
 Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.